symfony-cmf/create-bundle/README.md

 Systems.
 Using RDFa annotations in the content, it makes any content editable directly in the front end.

-Createphp is a PHP library to help with RDFa annotation of documents and entities.
+CreatePHP is a PHP library to help with RDFa annotation of documents and entities.